hangui11/Final-Degree-Thesis/Code development/README.md

 - **Images**: This file contains the images obtained from evaluation metrics, where have the accuracy of diferents algorithms.

 - **Methods version**: This file contains the methods version of the recommender system models.
+Also its an old version of the algorithms, which are not used in the final version of the recommender system models.

 - **`createSmallDataset.py`**: This script creates a small dataset from the original dataset, which is used to test the recommender system models.